AzmiHaider92/AzmiHaider92.github.io/index.md

 ## Off the Clock

-Personal projects and creative work (drawing, photography, and more).
 A collection of personal projects and creative work outside research (drawing, photography, and more).

 <div style="overflow:auto; margin-bottom:12px;">